kubernetes-sigs/gateway-api/geps/gep-713/index.md

 To put this another way, sometimes we need ways to be able to affect how an object is interpreted in the API, without representing the description of those effects inside the spec of the object.
 This document describes the ways to design objects to meet use cases like these.

-A new concept of “metaresource” has been introduced, a term used to describe the class of objects that _only_ augment the behavior of another Kubernetes object, regardless of what they are targeting.
+This document introduces the concept of a “metaresource”, a term used to describe the class of objects that _only_ augment the behavior of another Kubernetes object, regardless of what they are targeting.

 “Meta” here is used in its Greek sense of “more comprehensive” or “transcending”, and “resource” rather than “object” because “metaresource” is more pronounceable than “meta object”.